-Millions of bottles of Jack Daniel’s Tennessee Whiskey are sold around the world every year.
-The top selling whiskey’s Tennessee roots go back to the late 1800s.
+Millions of bottles of Jack Daniel’s Tennessee Whiskey are sold worldwide every year.
+The top-selling whiskey’s Tennessee roots go back to the late 1800s.
 When Jasper Newton “Jack” Daniel was born in or around 1850 (exact date unknown), a new era in American whiskey began.

 The Life of Jack Daniel

 Daniel used his inheritance from his father’s estate to found a legally registered distilling business in 1875.
-He purchased the hollow and land where the Jack Daniel’s Distillery is located today in 1884.
+In 1884, he purchased the hollow and land where Jack Daniel’s Distillery is still located today.
 Known as “Stillhouse Hollow” or “Jack Daniel’s Hollow”, the property includes a cave at the base of a limestone cliff.
 A life-size statue of Jack Daniel stands in front of the cave spring today.
 Limestone-filtered water is often considered an essential ingredient in good whiskey.
 At that time, more than 15 distilleries were operating in Moore County, Tennessee.

-Not long, his failing health led him to choose to retire and let his two nephews operate the distillery.
+Not long after, his failing health led him to choose to retire and let his two nephews operate the distillery.
 He never married or had children of his own.

 Legend has it that Daniel injured his toe kicking a safe in anger when he couldn’t get it open.
-An infection is said to have began out of that injury which lead to blood poisoning and his death in 1911.
+Supposedly, an infection began from that injury, leading to blood poisoning and his death in 1911.
 Biographers dispute whether this is true.
-Daniel’s safe is still located at the distillery can be seen on tours.
-His grave site, also nearby the distillery, includes a gravestone accompanied by two wrought-iron chairs, said to be for the mourning girlfriends of Jack.
+Daniel’s safe is still located at the distillery and can be seen on tours.
+His grave site, also near the distillery, includes a gravestone accompanied by two wrought-iron chairs, said to be for the mourning girlfriends of Jack.
 They say there were several!

 When federal Prohibition ended in 1933, Tennessee’s state law remained in effect.
 This prevented Daniel’s family from reopening the Lynchburg distillery until 1938.
 Production didn’t last for long, as it was halted again from 1942 to 1946 during World War II.

-After the war and when good quality ingredients were again available, whiskey was made again but its new owner.
+After the war and when good quality ingredients were again available, whiskey was made again but with its new owner.
 Daniel’s nephew, Lem Motlow, was essential in building the brand and keeping it alive through all of the state’s hardships.
 After his death, the distillery was left to his children, who then sold it to the Brown-Forman Corporation in 1956.
-Brown-Forman’s marketing efforts embracing the origins of the Jack Daniel’s brand have helped it remain popular to this day.
+The company has embraced the origins of the Jack Daniel’s brand, which has helped it remain popular to this day.

 Jack Daniel’s Legacy

 Today, the distillery is listed on the National Register of Historic Places.
 Moore County, the home of the Jack Daniel Distillery, is still a ‘dry’ county to this day.
 No Jack Daniel’s whiskey may be sold in Moore County.
-A state law provided one exception, however.
-A distillery may sell one commemorative product from its gift shop.
-So if you’d like a bottle, stop by The White Rabbit Bottle Shop inside the visitors’ center.
+However, a state law provided one exception: a distillery may sell one commemorative product from its gift shop.
+So if you’d like a bottle, stop by The White Rabbit Bottle Shop inside the visitors’ center.\

-While the recipe and technique used to make Jack Daniel’s Tennessee Whiskey meets the regulatory critieria for making straight bourbon, it disavows the classification.
+While the recipe and technique used to make Jack Daniel’s Tennessee Whiskey meet the regulatory criteria for making straight bourbon, it disavows the classification.
 Through efforts by the distillery, Tennessee Whiskey is defined as a straight bourbon authorized to be produced in the state of Tennessee after being filtered through charcoal made from sugar maple.
 This is known as the “Lincoln County Process.”

-It is believed that the origin of the “Old No. 7” brand name came from the number assigned to Daniel’s distillery from the government.
-However, some say its from the recipe number or the number of girlfriends Jack had at any time.
+It is believed that the origin of the “Old No. 7” brand name came from the number assigned to Daniel’s distillery by the government.
+However, some say it’s from the recipe number or the number of girlfriends Jack had at any time.
 The brand was historically distilled at 90 proof until the late 1980s.
 It is now sold at 80 proof.
-Upon taking over the brand, Daniel’s nephew started aging the product longer, creating the black label product.
+Upon taking over the brand, Daniel’s nephew started aging the product longer, creating the black-label product.
 Higher proof expressions are often released on a limited, premium basis.

 Tours to Jack Daniel’s Distillery

-More than 250,000 whiskey lovers venture to Jack Daniel’s Distillery annually.
-Tours began in 2000 and continue today.
+Tours of the distillery began in 2000, and more than 250,000 whiskey lovers venture to Jack Daniel’s Distillery every year.
 One of the best ways to see Jack Daniel’s Distillery and learn more is through a Mint Julep Experiences whiskey adventure.